Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 1. Do Showcase Your Unique Value Proposition

 Your dental practice is not the only game in town.
 Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition (UVP).
 Why should patients schedule an appointment with you instead of with another local dentist?
-Content marketing for dentists with a UVP in mind can differentiate you from competitors.
+Content writing for dentists with a UVP in mind can differentiate you from competitors.
 When writing dental web content (or when outsourcing to a dental writer) run through these three steps to help you discover your practice’s value: